What happens to Your Computer if you Mispell Google.com

 We all know that the number of vulnerable IE browsers visiting MySpace is much higher.

 Where does this leaves us?
-Well, security professionals like me and you are still fighting on the front line.
-Sure, we disclose dangerous attack techniques that can be used for bad purposes, but this is done on purpose.
-What you see on GNUCITIZEN is a portion of what is available today.
-Don’t make false assumptions.
-Be always prepared.
+Well, security professionals are still fighting on the front line.
+Sure, we disclose vulnerabilities that can be used to do bad things, but this is done on purpose and in fact mostly done to fix the bloody thing and make it more secure.

 Fell down laffing :) That’s the funniest vid I’ve seen in ages!